 Media Partner: The Atlantan

 About the High Museum of Art

 The High is the leading art museum in the southeastern United States.
-With more than 15,000 works of art in its permanent collection, the High Museum of Art has an extensive anthology of 19th- and 20th-century American art; a substantial collection of historic and contemporary decorative arts and design; significant holdings of European paintings; a growing collection of African American art; and burgeoning collections of modern and contemporary art, photography, folk and self-taught art, and African art.
+With more than 16,000 works of art in its permanent collection, the High Museum of Art has an extensive anthology of 19th- and 20th-century American art; a substantial collection of historical and contemporary decorative arts and design; significant holdings of European paintings; a growing collection of African-American art; and burgeoning collections of modern and contemporary art, photography, folk and self-taught art, and African art.
 The High is also dedicated to supporting and collecting works by Southern artists.
+Through its education department, the High offers programs and experiences that engage visitors with the world of art, the lives of artists and the creative process.
 For more information about the High, visit high.org.

 # # #

 Public Relations Specialist